theviniis/frontend-interview_challenge/README.md

 - There is no avatar in the API database, so, we would like to see how you implement a local storage of avatars.
 - Add the capability of changing avatar

+## Which are the main aspects we'll be evaluating in your code:

+- Clean Code
+- Componetization
+- Responsivity
+- How far can you go through the challenge
+- Bug count

 It would be great to see these libraries being used in your code, but we would love to know what you can suggest for us:
 - A fake login web page using a JWT token strategy (http://jwt.io)